Marufomer/Portfolio-Project/README.md

 🔗 Open `http://localhost:8080` in your browser.

+## Usage
+- Register as a user
+- Login and post a question
+- Answer questions from other users

 ## 📌 Contribution
 🚀 Contributions are welcome!
 Feel free to **fork** the repo, create a **feature branch**, and submit a **pull request**.